 Malassezia Yeast on Scalp: How to Reduce it?

 There is a 50% chance you have experienced dandruff or seborrheic dermatitis at some point in your life.
-Have you ever wondered what is the root cause of these pesky skin conditions?
-Malassezia yeast on scalp is one of the main culprits that causes flakes and scales on the scalp.
+Have you ever wondered what the root cause of these pesky skin conditions is?
+Malassezia yeast on the scalp is one of the main culprits that causes flakes and scales on the scalp.

 What is Malassezia Yeast on Scalp?

-Malassezia is a genus of fungi comprising 17 different subtypes that live on human skin.
-This yeast is naturally present on the skin of every human and animal on this earth.
-It is usually found on those body parts that have active sebaceous glands, and the scalp is one of those parts.
+Malassezia is a group of yeast species, with 17 different subtypes that naturally live on human skin.
+It is usually found on those body parts that have overactive sebaceous glands or high oil production, and the scalp is one of those parts.

 Along with other healthy bacteria, this yeast is also important for a healthy scalp microbiome.
 However, sometimes Malassezia can grow really fast and wreak havoc on your head.
 Different types of Malassezia yeast can cause different skin conditions on the scalp.

-But the most common one to cause issues on the scalp is Malassezia globosa which leads to dandruff and seborrheic dermatitis also known as cradle cap in babies.
+But the most common one to cause issues on the scalp is Malassezia globosa.
+According to PubMed Central, it can lead to dandruff and seborrheic dermatitis, also known as cradle cap in babies.

 What Causes Malassezia Yeast on Scalp to Grow?